What’s on in Malaga in November 2023

 Read details of other Christmas attractions in this article.
 Subscribers of our free fortnightly newsletter will also get all the details – sign up here.

 International Flamenco Day is on 16 November.
 We are waiting for confirmation on special events in Malaga to celebrate the day.

 Free flamenco concert

-Local group, Cuadro Flamenco de la Repompa (song and dance), perform at the MVA Auditorium on Calle Ollerías on Monday 28 November at 7.30pm.
 Tickets are free, but you need to get yours from the box office on the day (available from 7pm onwards) or from the Municipal Fiestas Department in Camino de San Rafael 99 (available from 9am onwards – you can get here on the No 20 bus from the Alameda Principal).

-What’s on in Malaga in November – music
+Musical events in Malaga in November

 November welcomes a long list of musical and dance events in Malaga and as usual, there’s something for all tastes and budgets: